Planning-oriented Autonomous Driving: Methodology

-where $[\cdot]$ denotes concatenation.
+where $[\cdot]$ indicates concatenation.
 For the scene-level knowledge, the BEV feature $B$ is downscaled to \nicefrac{1}{4} resolution for training efficiency to serve as the first block input $F^0$.
-To further reduce the computational cost, each block follows a downsample-upsample manner with an attention module in between (described below), conducting pixel-agent interaction at \nicefrac{1}{8}-scaled feature $F_{\text{ds}}^t$.
+To further conserve training memory, each block follows a downsample-upsample manner with an attention module in between to conduct pixel-agent interaction at \nicefrac{1}{8} downscaled feature, denoted as $F_{\text{ds}}^t$.

-\paragraph{Pixel-agent interaction.} It is designed to unify the scene- and agent-level understanding when we predict future occupancy.
-Instead of taking instance-level embeddings as queries and attending to dense features in conventional detection or segmentation transformers, we employ the dense scene feature $F_\text{ds}^t$ as queries, instance-level features as keys and values to update the dense feature over time.
-Detailedly, We perform self-attention with $F^t_{\text{ds}}$ to learn a long-range per-pixel interaction, followed by a cross-attention with the agent feature ${G^{t}}$.
-Moreover, to encourage the pixel-agent correspondence, we constrain the cross-attention by an attention mask, which restricts each pixel to only look at the agent occupying it at timestep $t$, inspired by~\cite{cheng2021mask2former}.
+\paragraph{Pixel-agent interaction} is designed to unify the scene- and agent-level understanding when predicting future occupancy.
+We take the dense feature $F_\text{ds}^t$ as queries, instance-level features as keys and values to update the dense feature over time.
+Detailedly, $F^t_{\text{ds}}$ is passed through a self-attention layer to model responses between distant grids, then a cross-attention layer models interactions between agent features ${G^{t}}$ and per-grid features.
+Moreover, to align the pixel-agent correspondence, we constrain the cross-attention by an attention mask, which restricts each pixel to only look at the agent occupying it at timestep $t$, inspired by~\cite{cheng2021mask2former}.
 The update process of the dense feature is formulated as:

-As the attention mask $O_m^t$ is semantically the same with occupancy, it is also generated via a matrix multiplication between an additional agent-level feature denoted as mask feature $M^t=\text{MLP}({G^{t}})$ and the dense feature $F_{\text{ds}}^t$.
-After the interaction process in~\cref{eq:mask attention}, $D_{\text{ds}}^t$ is upsampled to \nicefrac{1}{4} size of original BEV.
-We further add $D_{\text{ds}}^t$ with a residual connection from the input $F^{t-1}$ for training stability, and the resultant feature $F^t$ is passed to the next block.
+The attention mask $O_m^t$ is semantically similar to occupancy, and is generated by multiplying an additional agent-level feature and the dense feature $F_{\text{ds}}^t$, where we name the agent-level feature here as mask feature $M^t=\text{MLP}({G^{t}})$.
+After the interaction process in~\cref{eq:mask attention}, $D_{\text{ds}}^t$ is upsampled to \nicefrac{1}{4} size of $B$.
+We further add $D_{\text{ds}}^t$ with block input $F^{t-1}$ as a residual connection, and the resulting feature $F^t$ is passed to the next block.